AndreeaFluerasu/rnd/README.md

 ****

-Having the index on the primary key and the index on (beneficiary_public_identifier ASC), when running the above query and the items that match the query condition are located in the middle of the table the query plan may choose to use the index on **beneficiary_public_identifier** and **separately sort the transactions***.
+Having an index on the primary key and an index on (beneficiary_public_identifier ASC), when running the above query, if the items that match the query condition are located in the middle of the table the query plan may choose to use the index on **beneficiary_public_identifier** and **separately sort the transactions***.

     Limit  (cost=630.12..630.25 rows=50 width=140) (actual time=2173.806..2173.828 rows=50 loops=1)